What Makes Modular Homes Different?

 Modular homes are built in sections in a factory setting — indoors — where they are never subjected to adverse weather conditions like your typical stick-built homes.
 The individual sections move through the factory, with the company's quality control department checking them after every step.
 Finished modules are covered for protection, then transported to your home site.
 They are placed on a pre-made foundation, professionally joined and completed by your local builder.

 How long does it take to build a modular home?

-That depends on your design and the manufacturer, but some modular homes can be built in the factory in as little as 1-2 weeks.
+That depends on your design and the manufacturer, but some modular homes can be built in the factory in as little as one to two weeks.
 And since modulars are built indoors, there's never a weather delay.
-It usually takes another 2-4 weeks for your local builder to put the pieces together once the materials are delivered to the building site.
+It usually takes another two to four weeks for your local builder to put the pieces together once the materials are delivered to the building site.

 They sound like mobile homes.
 Are they the same thing?

 Mobile homes, now called manufactured homes, are built to conform to the same federal code, no matter where they will be delivered.
-That code is called the HUD code.
-It stands for Housing and Urban Development, an arm of the United States government.
+That code is called the HUD code, which comes from the Department of Housing and Urban Development, an arm of the United States government.

 A modular home conforms to the building codes that are required at the specific location it will be delivered to and, in many cases, construction exceeds the required codes.
 Some critics might even argue that a modular home is more attractive than a manufactured home.

 No, and unless you were there to see the house delivered and assembled, you might not guess it's a modular home.
 Modular home manufacturers use computer-aided design programs to draw plans to your specifications or to modify one of their standard plans to suit your needs, so nearly any home plan can be turned into a modular home.